 Up, Down, Flat, Up, Down, Flat...(Repeat)

-Surprisingly consistent: Over the past 30+ years, the period between a recovery beginning and a bubble popping has run 5 to 7 years.
-We are currently about 2.5 years into the current recovery.
+Over the past 30+ years, the period between a recovery beginning and a bubble popping has run 5 to 7 years.
+We are currently about 3 years into the current recovery, which started in early 2012.
 Periods of market recession/doldrums following the popping of a bubble have typically lasted about 4 years.
 (The 2001 dotcom bubble and 9-11 crisis drop being the exception.)
 Generally speaking, within about 2 years of a new recovery commencing, previous peak values (i.e. those at the height of the previous bubble) are re-attained -- among other reasons, there is the recapture of inflation during the doldrums years.
-In this current recovery, those homes hit hardest by the subprime loan crisis -- typically housing at the lowest end of the price scale in the less affluent neighborhoods, which experienced by far the biggest bubble and biggest crash -- may take significantly longer to re-attain peak values, but higher priced homes have already done so.
+In this current recovery, those homes hit hardest by the subprime loan crisis -- typically housing at the lowest end of the price scale in the less affluent neighborhoods, which experienced by far the biggest bubble and biggest crash -- are taking longer to re-attain peak values.
+However, higher priced homes -- which predominate in San Francisco, Marin and San Mateo Counties -- have already surged past their previous peaks.

 This does not mean that these recently recurring time periods necessarily reflect some natural law in housing market cycles, or that they can be relied upon to predict the future.
 Real estate markets can be affected by a bewildering number of economic, political and even natural-event factors that are exceedingly difficult to predict.